 If you are like most people, meaning you live a busy life and have no time for details such as checking your front door locks from time to time, you may be prone to having your key stuck.
 Usually, people force the key into a slow lock, an action that results in breaking the key.

-While the first thing that comes to your mind is immediately calling a locksmith, there are still some things you can do until the locksmith arrives, in order to increase the chances of your key being extracted faster.
+While the first thing that comes to your mind is immediately calling a commercial locksmith or a residential locksmith, there are still some things you can do until the locksmith arrives, in order to increase the chances of your key being extracted faster.
 Here are four tips on how to extract keys fast.

-Pick the key with objects in your house until an emergency locksmith arrives
+Pick the key with objects in your house until a locksmith arrives

 This is one of the most popular method of unprofessional key extraction.
 You have probably seen this method in many movies.
 You can use a bobby pin, a thin blade, a paper clip, a safety pin, even a knife.
 Of course this will not guarantee the success of your approach, but you still have chances to at least move the key inside the lock.